tomazzlender/snapshot_inspector/README.md

 end
 ```

-When tests are run, the snapshots aren't taken by default to avoid the overhead of taking snapshots.
+When tests are run, the snapshots aren't taken by default to avoid the performance overhead.
 To enable them, run tests with a flag `--take-snapshots`.
-The flag work with the default testing framework only.
+The flag works with the default testing framework only.

 ```bash
 bin/rails test --take-snapshots